arnavb/webpack-phaser-ts/README.md

 First git clone this repository.
 Next, modify `package.json` to make it specific to your project.
 Finally, place all of your code in the `src` folder, using any preferred organization.
 The only thing file that needs to exist is `src/game.ts` which is the entry point of the application (although this can be changed in `webpack.config.js`).

 To run the dev server, use `npm start`.

+Various other scripts are available in `package.json`.

+VSCode debugging support is also present, as mentioned above.

 To build for production (TODO: separate production config), run `npm run build`.
 Note that currently, production builds have _not_ been set up.